MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-booking-alert.md

 ### Booking alerts for bookings

 Alerts for **Bookable Resource Bookings** will not only appear in the booking’s timeline and the details panel, but also in the schedule board alongside a booking time slot, specifically in the upper left-hand corner of the booking.
-SEe the following screenshot for reference.
+See the following screenshot for reference.

 > [!div class="mx-imgBorder"]